Victorian house: North America

-Victorian-era homes in eastern American cities tend to be three stories and those in western American cities tend to be two-story houses or one-story cottages.
+Victorian-era homes in eastern American cities tend to be three-story, while those in western American cities tend to be two-story houses or one-story cottages.
 This is not representative of a typical Victorian-era home in all regions.

 Although the general public often incorrectly refers to a Victorian-era house as a Victorian-style house, Victorian era refers to a time period and not to a style.
 Although architectural historians generally agree that about eight primary architectural styles were prominent in the United States and Canada during the Victorian era, Victorian-era residential architecture in the United States and Canada was a procession of styles borrowed from countries and historical styles.

 One feature that became popular in the Victorian era was the use of wooden gingerbread trims to create ornate embellishments to decorate their homes.
 This was a reinterpretation of European Gothic Revival architecture using timber that was abundantly available in North America.
 With the invention of steam-powered scroll saw, the gingerbread trims could be produced en masse.
 The popularity started in the east in 1870 and spread to the west five to ten years later.